1. Am I eligible to apply for need-based institutional aid after I am admitted?

 The Financial Aid Office does not accept tax documents by email for security purposes.
 Please mail or fax your tax documents to our office at the mailing address or fax number below:

 The Office of Financial Aid

 New York, NY 10027

-7. Will failure to meet the deadlines affect the possibility of receiving financial aid?
+7. Will failure to meet the due date affect the possibility of receiving financial aid?

-After the deadline date, there is no guarantee that funds will be available.
+After the due date, there is no guarantee that funds will be available.